Satellite Internet ServiceLearn about 2-way Satellite

 That said, performance can be impeded by bad weather and any physical obstructions that may prevent a clear signal.
 Also, since the satellites have a finite throughput, speeds may also be reduced during times of high usage.

 Satellite internet is not ideal for consumers who require highly responsive service such as that required for online games or high frequency stock trading since there is a slight delay (latency) during transmissions.
 You can read more about satellite internet in our article "Satellite Internet: Is it for You?".

 Satellite Internet requires about $600.00 in specialized equipment and the proper installation of a small satellite dish with a clear view of the southern sky.
+Regulations require that a qualified technician install the dish, but a technician is not required if a specialized self-targeting mobile satellite dish is used.
 Equipment can often be financed or leased by the satellite service provider.

 Generally $50.00 to $90.00 per month depending on service options and speed plus the cost of the equipment and in some case an activation fee of about $100.

 There are still satellite internet providers offering plans through older and much slower satellites, but the prices are similar to those offered by the more advanced services.
 These shouldn't really be considered as viable option except where access to the newer high speed internet satellites is unavailable.

 Satellite internet is fully mobile meaning you don't have to stay close to home to have access.
 It can be a perfect solution for an RV or the summer cabin where access to wireless internet service is difficult.
 In situations where a dish frequently needs to be moved or access is required while travelling, more expensive mobile satellite dishes may be required